-We went to question and answer site Quora to find some of the best excuses for taking a day off work.
+Earlier this year, we went to question and answer site Quora to find some of the best excuses for taking a day off.
 Don’t get any ideas — your boss might be reading this, too.
+Oh, and according to the CareerBuilder study, some 31% of employers have followed up to see if an employee was telling the truth and 18% of respondents said they’ve fired an employee for pulling a sickie.

 Caroline Zelonka cleverly manoeuvred her way out of an all-day departmental ‘symposium’ that started at 8am on a Saturday.